hugh-burgess/hugh-burgess/README.md

 ### Hi there, I'm Hugh 👋

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning everything.
+- 🏴󠁧󠁢󠁳󠁣󠁴󠁿 From Scotland originally, living in Hamburg, Germany.
+- 💼 Currently enrolled at Neue Fische.

 ### Connect with me: